MilSpouseCoders/MSC-Contribution-Tutorial/README.md

 ## Step 4: Contribute to this Repo

 -   You made it to step 4!
 You're the bomb!
 Pat yourself on the back because Step 3 is a beast!
--   The next step in the process is to learn how to use Git and GitHub and contributed to open source code.
-So for the next steps in the process, it's time to check out the [Contributing](CONTRIBUTING.md) file for guidelines on how to contribute to this repository.
+-   The next step in the process is to learn how to use Git and GitHub and contribute to open source code.
+So now, go check out the [Contributing](CONTRIBUTING.md) file for guidelines on how to contribute to this repository.

+##

 This project was inspired by:
 [First-Contributions](https://github.com/firstcontributions/first-contributions)